laurenbardenhair19/lbh19/README.md

 Dataset began in 2015 and is updated weekly. https://euvsdisinfo.eu/

 ### Results\
-pie_regions.png     percentage of regional publication languages as percentage of all publications pie_topics.png               percentage of topic keywords as percentage of all general topics ukraine.png           number of times Ukraine a keyword in each year frequency_all.png                number of total claims in each year
+pie_regions.png     percentage of regional publication languages as percentage of all publications\\
+pie_topics.png               percentage of topic keywords as percentage of all general topics\\
+ukraine.png           number of times Ukraine is a keyword in each year \\
+frequency_all.png                number of total claims in each year